MichaelXavier/Buster/README.md

   method: GET
 ```

 Interval is measured in seconds.
+Monitor will begin auto-loading your config.
+If you have a process running and you decide you want the config monitored,
+send a HUP to the process and from then on it will monitor the file.
+If no
+`log_file` config is specified, it will log to stdout.

 Status
 ======
 The project currently works.
 Here are some improvements I want to make

-* Auto-load config file flag.
 * Release to hackage

 Development